-CSO & PhoneWatch burglary tracker
+CSO & PhoneWatch burglary update

 Here at PhoneWatch, we have taken an in-depth look at the latest statistics from the Central Statistics Office (CSO) to give you an overview of burglaries in your area.
 Our interactive trackers show annual figures for 2017 by region and Garda station, as well as the latest quarterly figures for 2018 by region.